grafana/loki/docs/sources/upgrading/_index.md

 #### If running the compactor, ensure it has delete permissions for the object storage.

-The compactor is an optional but suggested component combines and deduplicates the boltdb-shipper index files.
-In the course of compacting these, it writes a new file and deletes the unoptimized ones.
-Therefore, ensure the compactor has appropriate permissions for deleting files in this bucket, such as `s3:DeleteObject` for AWS S3.
+The compactor is an optional but suggested component that combines and deduplicates the boltdb-shipper index files.
+When compacting index files, the compactor writes a new file and deletes unoptimized files.
+Ensure that the compactor has appropriate permissions for deleting files, for example, s3:DeleteObject permission for AWS S3.

 ### IMPORTANT: `results_cache.max_freshness` removed from YAML config